 As you’ll learn on your visit, this breathtaking canyon is actually the result of erosion from poor farming practices in the 1800s!
 Regardless of how it came to be, Providence Canyon is now one of the most remarkable and unique places to visit in the state of Georgia.

 Weekend trips from Atlanta

 Distance from Atlanta: 118 miles (2 hours)

-Chattanooga, located in East Tennessee, sits just across the border from Georgia, making it approximately a two-hour drive from Atlanta.
+Chattanooga, located in East Tennessee, is one of the most popular Atlanta weekend trips.
+It sits just across the border from Georgia, meaning it’s only about a two-hour drive to get there.
 Some of the main attractions in this riverside city are the Tennessee Aquarium, the Creative Discovery Museum, and the Tennessee Riverwalk (also called Riverpark).
 Additionally, there are tons of options nearby for the outdoor enthusiast!